ulbanata/algo_book/tree_algorithms/printing_binary_trees.md

 # Printing Binary Trees

 A very common interview question pertains to printing out binary trees.
-There are three ways to print out a BT: in-order, pre-order and post-order.
+There are three common ways to print out a BT: in-order, pre-order and post-order.
 We'll use the same binary tree as we did for binary search trees.

 ![](http://i.imgur.com/FM8IOKo.png)

-Here is what our methods might look like when ran:
+Here is what our methods would print when ran:

 ```
 :001 > BST.in_order